BobDriessen98/fraud-analysis/README.txt

 When storing customers using the updateOrCreate function, I manually map keys from the external API array to a database column.
 This is not really maintainable.
 I did this because the data from the API comes in as camelCase while the DB expects snake_case.
 Otherwise I could just pass in the data from the validator object to store the data.
 I chose to keep it like this because it works fine and did not want to waste time on creating a conversion method to make the imported data snake_case.

+In the HTML there are a lot of duplicate tailwind classes, for now I just kept it in the HTML file for simplicity but ideally I'd create an scss class where I would define shared styles like for table rows.

 ------------------------------------------------
 If I had more time, what would I improve or add?
 ------------------------------------------------